-(+) (-) (+/-) (0)

-C1, C2, C3

-M2

-3. Facilitate public transport interchanges and associated proposals for transfer ticketing and flexible payment PHH1 All other

-methods.
-M2 SEOs

-C1, C2, C3

-4. Prioritise the provision of park and ride facilities-at appropriate locations so that they align with the bus PPH1, PHH2, All other

-network and cross- city link route to create the necessary modal shift to reduce car dependency.
-PHH3 SEOs

-C2, C3

-M2

-5. Promote access to public transport services for those attending primary and post primary schools in PHH1, PHH3 All other

-consultation with the Department of Education.
-M2 SEOs

-C1, C2, C3

-6. Ensure ease of access to all bus termini in the city centre and facilitate tourist coach drop-off/pick up M2 All other

-locations and bus layover areas.
-PHH1, PHH2 SEOs

-C1, C2, C3

-7. Support measures which aim to improve the service capacity of the Galway City inter urban rail transport PHH1, PHH2 All other

-network including for the development of commuter rail services, with a preference for a twin track M2 SEOs

-approach from the city to Athenry.
-C1, C2, C3

-8. Support measures to develop Ceannt Station as an integrated multi modal transport hub which facilitates PHH1, PHH2, - All other

-0. easy interchange between national, regional and local transport services.
-PHH3 SEOs

-casy interentinge between national, regional and local transport services.
-M1, M2, M3 3203

-C1, C2, C3

-S2, S4

-IR1, IR2

-W3, W4

-B4, B5, B6

-9. Continue to support taxi services at appropriate locations including proximate to public transport corridors M2 All other

-and where feasible permit use of bus priority infrastructure.
-PHH1, PHH2 SEOs

-C1, C2, C3

-, ,

-10. Support the modal change to public transport under the Galway Transport Strategy (GTS) through modal PHH1, PHH2, All other

-change targets for walking, cycling, and public transport within the lifetime of the City Development Plan.
-PHH3 SEOs

-M1, M2, M3

-C1, C2, C3

-S2, S4

-IR1, IR2

-W3, W4

-B4, B5, B6

-icv 4.4 S ustainable Mobility - Walk and Cycle •
+(+) (-) (+/-) (0) C1, C2, C3 M2 3.
+Facilitate public transport interchanges and associated proposals for transfer ticketing and flexible payment PHH1 All other methods.
+M2 SEOs C1, C2, C3 4.
+Prioritise the provision of park and ride facilities-at appropriate locations so that they align with the bus PPH1, PHH2, All other network and cross- city link route to create the necessary modal shift to reduce car dependency.
+PHH3 SEOs , , , , , , , , , , , , , , , , , , , , C2, C3 M2 5.
+Promote access to public transport services for those attending primary and post primary schools in PHH1, PHH3 All other consultation with the Department of Education and Skills.
+M2 SEOs consultation with the Department of Education and Skins.
+C1, C2, C3 3203 6.
+Ensure ease of access to all bus termini in the city centre and facilitate tourist coach drop-off/pick up M2 All other 0. locations and bus layover areas.
+PHH1, PHH2 SEOs locations and bus layover areas.
+C1, C2, C3 3203 7 All attack 7.
+Support measures which aim to improve the service capacity of the Galway City inter urban rail transport PHH1, PHH2 All other network including for the development of commuter rail services, with a preference for a twin track M2 SEOs approach from the city to Athenry.
+C1, C2, C3 8.
+Support measures to develop Ceannt Station as an integrated multi modal transport hub which facilitates PHH1, PHH2, All other easy interchange between national, regional and local transport services.
+PHH3 SEOs M1, M2, M3 C1, C2, C3 S2, S4 IR1, IR2 W3, W4 B4, B5, B6 9.
+Continue to support taxi services at appropriate locations including proximate to public transport corridors M2 All other and where feasible permit use of bus priority infrastructure.
+PHH1, PHH2 SEOs C1, C2, C3 10.
+Support the modal change to public transport under the Galway Transport Strategy (GTS) through modal PHH1, PHH2, All other change targets for walking, cycling, and public transport within the lifetime of the City Development Plan.
+PHH3 SEOs station tailous is training, dysting, and passis training the metine of the city bevelopment hun.
+M1, M2, M3 C1, C2, C3 S2, S4 IR1, IR2 W3, W4 B4, B5, B6 4.4.0 ustainable Mobility - Walk and Cycle טא, טט, טט